Part of the series: Getting it organized properly. Notes from a field still finding its shape.

 Calculable Reasoning (1847-1879)

 Calculable Reasoning is the capability to write reasoning as calculation, so that an inference can be carried out by working symbols according to fixed rules, the way sums are worked.
-What distinguishes it is the writing.
-In symbols it sets down not quantity but argument, its joinings, denials and alternatives.
+Its distinguishing contribution is the writing: in symbols it sets down not quantity but argument, its joinings, denials and alternatives.

-Set that aside and what remains is the older capability it works on: reasoning already understood to have a form, a shape that holds apart from whatever it is about.
+Set the writing aside and what remains is the older capability it works on: reasoning already understood to have a form, a shape that holds apart from whatever it is about.
 That capability, Formal Reasoning, is the layer below (Figure 6).

 The general-purpose machine, high in this composition, was built once before, here in the same century.
 Charles Babbage designed the Analytical Engine, a single machine to carry out any calculation, its operations directed by instructions on punched cards.
 Ada Lovelace, in notes of 1843, worked out how it would be directed and saw that it could act on more than numbers.
 That is General-Purpose Computation, reached a century before the one this descent traces.
 What differs is everything beneath it.
 The engine was composed of gears and precision metalwork resting straight on the shaping of matter, without the algebra or the switch the later composition was built from.
 The same upper capability.
 A wholly different composition below.
 It was never finished.
 To trace that other composition would be a descent of its own.

-The form that Calculable Reasoning works on was not new in 1847.
-It is far older than Boole and had only to outlast the centuries between.
+The form that Calculable Reasoning works on is far older than Boole.
+It had only to outlast the centuries between.
 What that form is comes next.
 How it lasted comes after.

 Formal Reasoning (4th century BC)